Medayoubadri/student-checkin/README.md

 ## 🔥 Introduction

 The Students Attendance System is a modern web application designed to streamline the process of tracking student attendance in educational institutions.
-Built with cutting-edge technologies, it provides an intuitive interface for managing student records and attendance data.
+It provides an intuitive interface for managing student records and attendance data.

-## 🔗 Live Preview

-Check out the live demo of CheckIn Mate here: [Live Preview](https://check-in-mate.vercel.app/)

 ## 🌟 Features